Seteco/Somorrostro/statsd.md

 create private charts for metrics matching = !myapp.*.badmetric myapp.*
 ```

-The default is to render charts for all metrics.
+The default is to render private charts for all metrics.

 The `memory mode` of the round robin database and the `history` of private metric charts are controlled with `private charts memory mode` and `private charts history`.
 The defaults for both settings is to use the global netdata settings.
 So, you need to edit them only when you want statsd to use different settings compared to the global ones.

-If you have thousands of metrics, each with its own chart, you may notice your web browser becomes slow when you view the netdata dashboard (this is a web browser issue we need to address at the netdata UI).
+If you have thousands of metrics, each with its own private chart, you may notice that your web browser becomes slow when you view the netdata dashboard (this is a web browser issue we need to address at the netdata UI).
 So, netdata has a protection to stop creating charts when `max private charts allowed = 200` (soft limit) is reached.

 The metrics above this soft limit are still processed by netdata and will be available to be sent to backend time-series databases, up to `max private charts hard limit = 1000`.
 So, between 200 and 1000 charts, netdata will still generate charts, but they will automatically be created with `memory mode = none` (netdata will not maintain a database for them).
 These metrics will be sent to backend time series databases, if the backend configuration is set to `as collected`.